JonnyPS/web-dev-environment/README.md

 ### Gulp Watch

-Run **gulp watch** in the terminal to start browserSync, and watch for any changes to the sass, js or nunjucks templates The browser will refresh to render the new view upon any change
+Run **gulp watch** in the terminal when developing.
+This runs browserSync, and watches for any changes to the sass, js or nunjucks templates.
+The browser will refresh to render the new view upon any saved change.

 ### Gulp build